Light2027/SD_Labs/Lab3/README.md

 I also had a problem keeping the container alive as apache is a background service.
 I added "&& tail -f /dev/null" to the end of my CMD.
 Afterwards, I just had to follow this tutorial (https://idroot.us/install-wordpress-debian-8/) + a bit of reasoning (looking at the compose file from Teil1 and making connections) to install WordPress.

-One more thing I could not connect to the database in WordPress.
+~~One more thing I could not connect to the database in WordPress.
 However, I could ping it, see dbPing.png, as that was not the main point of the exercise, and I have put in more work into this than I would have ever wanted to.
 So I just decided to leave it like this.
-I removed the environment variables from WP Dockerfile as I could not get any use out of them, even after trying to imitate this https://github.com/docker-library/wordpress.
+I removed the environment variables from WP Dockerfile as I could not get any use out of them, even after trying to imitate this https://github.com/docker-library/wordpress.~~

+**Nevermind**, after asking around I got some help from Konstantin, who told me what the problem is and told me to use the following command to replace what the mysql server is listening on: "sed -i "s/.*bind-address.*/bind-address = 0.0.0.0/" /etc/mysql/my.cnf".
+I also cached WordPress and copied a **wp-config.php** file I got from the original WordPress docker repository, so that I can make use of the same environmental variables:  https://github.com/docker-library/wordpress/blob/master/wp-config-docker.php
+I only had one final problem.
+Namely, I configured the user's account to only have access to the database from the localhost, which I switched to a wild card ('%') later on, as the underlying Docker network should be isolated enough.
+After that, everything worked.

 ## Steps to build
 You do not need to build it.
 It is done in the compose file.